 Caveat: The United States Embassy in Vienna, Austria, is not licensed to practice law in Austria or to give legal advice concerning Austrian law and regulation.
 The following information is provided as a simple guide to assist U.S. citizens in understanding the basic focus of Austrian residence requirements.
 Neither the authors of this guide nor the U.S. government take any responsibility for any omissions, errors, or misstatements that might be contained herein.
 Readers of this document are directed to use this information only at their own risk and are counseled to rely upon the guidance of Austrian officials or their own personal attorneys when making decisions involving Austrian residency laws and regulations.
-Information and forms (“Formulare”) are available on the Interior Ministry’s homepage: “Aufgabengebiete – Niederlassung und Aufenthalt,” and on the City of Vienna homepage: “Law on Residence and Settlement.”
+Information and forms (“Formulare”) are available on the BMEIA Ministry’s homepage and on the City of Vienna homepage: “Law on Residence and Settlement.”

-Information and forms regarding Austrian immigration and residence are available here: Austrian Ministry of the Interior, Law on Residence and Settlement/City of Vienna, Residence of Third-Country Nationals.
+Information and forms regarding Austrian immigration and residence are available here: Austrian Ministry for European and International Affairs, Law on Residence and Settlement/City of Vienna, Residence of Third-Country Nationals.

 You may also wish to consult the Austrian Embassy website for their very useful information.

 U.S. citizens may request a visa that will permit them to stay beyond 90 days or to work in Austria by applying for such a visa prior to traveling to Austria at an Austrian Embassy or Consulate General or by applying in Austria before their 90-day stay has expired.* Work is not authorized until the appropriate visa has been obtained.